Government AI Governance Consulting

 "How do we assess AI risk?"

-DTA's AI Impact Assessment Tool requires agencies to identify, assess, and manage risks against Australia's AI Ethics Principles.
-High-risk use cases need AI Review Committee preparation.
-Do your teams know how to complete these assessments?
+DTA's AI Impact Assessment Tool requires agency teams to identify, assess, and manage risks against Australia's 8 AI Ethics Principles.
+High-risk use cases covering security-relevant capabilities, critical infrastructure, or large-scale decision-making must be referred to the AI Review Committee.
+Do your teams have the capability to complete these assessments and prepare the documentation?

 Build risk assessment capability →

-The Policy for Responsible Use of AI in Government (Version 2.0) mandates specific actions for all non-corporate Commonwealth entities.
+The Policy for Responsible Use of AI in Government (Version 2.0, effective 15 December 2025) mandates specific actions for all non-corporate Commonwealth entities.
+Our AI consulting team helps organisations meet each requirement with practical, audit-ready solutions.

 1